Cpmjaguar1234/nova/README.md

 - Progress tracking and performance analytics
 - Customizable learning paths based on user performance

+### DeltaMath UI Helper
+- Creates a floating UI for the DeltaMath Answer Extractor
+- Displays extracted answers using KaTeX in a draggable panel
+- Dynamically loads KaTeX, jQuery, and jQuery UI if not already present
+- Enhanced dragging using jQuery UI Draggable and UI animations

 ## Features

 - Automatic question analysis and answer suggestions